nishant23042002/Youtube_Clone-Frontend/README.md

 # 🎥 YouTube Clone – MERN Stack Capstone Project

 A full-stack **YouTube Clone** built using **MongoDB, Express.js, React, and Node.js (MERN)**.
 This project allows users to watch, upload, and interact with videos—just like on YouTube.
-It includes authentication, channel creation, video upload, comments, search, filters, and more.
+It includes authentication, channel creation, video upload, comments, search, and more.

 ### GithHub Link -